Neilus03/ft_get_next_line/README.md

 ```
 ./a.out
 ```
-### Clarifying common doubts about the buffer size
+### Clarifying common doubts about the buffer size:

 For any BUFFER_SIZE bigger than or equal to 1 the program must work perfectly.

 At the end, the BUFFER_SIZE is no more than the size of the buffer used for reading data from a file descriptor into the remaining_str string (which acts as a big static container) in the get_next_line function.
 Buffer size only determines how many characters can be read at a time from the file into memory.